-Home School Support: Fort Campbell School Liaison Office, in collaboration with Child, Youth and School Services offers support to all military connected home school families.
-The Fort Campbell HS program includes monthly support meetings for military connected families living both on and off the installation and offers enrichment classes through SKIES Unlimited.
-For more information please call the School Liaison Office at 270-798-9874, or visit the CYS Administrative Offices at Building 79 Bastogne Avenue.
+Home School Support: Fort Campbell School Liaison Office, in collaboration with Child & Youth Services offers support to all military connected home school families.
+The Fort Campbell HS

 SFAC: The Soldier Family Assistance Center (SFAC) was created to provide compassionate, coordinated services to Warriors in Transition (WTs) and their Family Members.
 SFAC is a one-stop shop for services that partners with the Warrior Transition Unit (WTU) as a friendly supportive team dedicated to encouraging self-development, wellness and to meet the unique needs of WTs and their families.
 Childcare is provided on site for those families receiving services in the facility or who have an appointment at one of the treatments facilities.
 SFAC staff will attempt to answer any questions you have and can be reached at (270) 412-8446/6000.